 By that point, the region recorded more than 800 coronavirus cases and 13 deaths.

-Congress passed and Trump quickly signed an unprecedented $2.2 trillion economic rescue package into law.
+Congress passed and Trump quickly signed an unprecedented $2.2 trillion economic rescue package into law, known as the The Coronavirus Aid, Relief, and Economic Security Act or CARES Act.

 Nationwide, the number of coronavirus infections surged past 100,000 and the number of deaths topped 1,500.